 If the ankle joints move and dorsiflexion is achieved, then the definition of the movement changes to a squat.
 As with anything, this last statement is not black and white, if some dorsiflexion in the ankle is created, but the hips stay high and shoulders low, it will lean more towards the hip hinge.
 Setting absolute parameters that define each one, is simply impossible.

 A squat contains a hip hinge.

-The main reason why the squat during a kettlebell swing is frowned upon, is because the kettlebell swing was made popular with the hip hinge style.
-Of course if you need to do a hip hinge style swing, then a squat movement is not good.
+The main reason why the squat during a kettlebell swing is frowned upon is that the kettlebell swing was made popular with the hip hinge style.
+Of course, if you need to do a hip hinge style swing, then a squat movement is not good.
 Second, the squat movement beginners perform instead of a hip hinge, usually goes paired with a shoulder raise, instead of letting the kettlebell swing.

 The Kettlebell Swing Is a Pendulum